eccentricexit/payroll/README.md

 From software development and 3d art came [Fiend Fender](https://play.google.com/store/apps/details?id=com.deltabit.fiendfender).
 A 3d tower defense game built on unity.

-[SimpleWallet](https://github.com/mtsalenc/simple-wallet) was my first dapp for the web3.
-Built with truffle, it's backend is deployed on the rinkeby testnet and it's frontend on angular is deployed on swarm.
+[SimpleWallet](https://github.com/mtsalenc/simple-wallet) Built with truffle, it's backend is deployed on the rinkeby testnet and it's frontend on angular is deployed on swarm.

 # Academic work
 I hold a Udacity Nanodegree in android development and built [serveral](https://github.com/mtsalenc/popular-movies) [applications](https://github.com/mtsalenc/comperio) during my course.
 The most relevant are on my github.